p1ng-request/docs/templates/Clockify/Clockify_Find_all_users_on_workspace.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

 **Description:** This notebook will show how to find all users on a workspace using Clockify API.
+It will return a dataframe with columns as follow:
+- id: This column stores an identifier or unique identifier associated with a user.
+It likely contains alphanumeric values that uniquely identify each user in the DataFrame.
+- email: This column stores the email addresses associated with the users in the DataFrame.
+It likely contains text values representing the email addresses of the users.
+- name: This column stores the names or titles associated with the users in the DataFrame.
+It likely contains text values representing the names of the users.
+- memberships: This column represents the memberships or group affiliations of the users.
+It likely contains a list or nested data structure that indicates the groups or memberships the users belong to.
+- profilePicture: This column stores the URLs or paths to the profile pictures of the users.
+It likely contains text values representing the image URLs or file paths.
+- activeWorkspace: This column represents the identifier or unique identifier of the active workspace for each user.
+It likely contains alphanumeric values that uniquely identify the active workspace.
+- defaultWorkspace: This column stores the identifier or unique identifier of the default workspace for each user.
+It likely contains alphanumeric values that uniquely identify the default workspace.
+- settings: This column stores user-specific settings or configurations.
+It likely contains nested data structures or dictionaries that hold various settings related to the user, such as the week start day and timezone.
+- status: This column indicates the status of the users, whether they are active or inactive.
+It likely contains text values such as "ACTIVE" or "INACTIVE".
+- customFields: This column stores custom fields or additional information specific to each user.
+It may contain nested data structures or lists that hold user-specific custom field values.

 **References:**
 - [Clockify API Documentation](https://docs.clockify.me/#tag/User/operation/getUsersOfWorkspace)